Timeline of Key Historical Events

-- 1790: The first US census shows a full 12% of the population to be of Scottish or Scots-Irish descent (today is 2% or less).
+- 1790: The first US census showed a full 12% of the population to be of Scottish or Scots-Irish descent (today it is 2% or less).

 - 1790s: By this decade, there were about 400,000 Americans of Irish descent, half from Ulster; and Cape Breton Island was almost entirely Gaelic-speaking (Scottish), while many Catholic Highlanders moved to Prince Edward Island to escape post-Culloden religious persecution.